Home » Hoysala Temples: India’s Newest UNESCO Heritage Sites

 Which railway station is nearest to the Halebid temple?

-The nearest railway station to Halebid is Hassan Railway Station which is at a distance of 27 kms and is well connected to other cities.
+The nearest railway station to Halebid is Hassan Railway Station which is at a distance of 27 km and is well connected to other cities.

 Which airport is closest to Halebeedu?

 The nearest domestic airport to Halebid is the Mysore Airport which is three hours away from the destination.
-For the international travelers, the closest airport is the Bangalore’s Kempegowda International Airport which is approximately a four hours’ drive from the location.
+For international travelers, the closest airport is Bangalore’s Kempegowda International Airport which is approximately a four-hour drive from the location.

 What is the dress code of Halebidu temple?

-It is better to wear full sleeve shirts, trousers or dhotis or pajamas with an upper cloth for men and for women full sleeve shirts and pants which cover shoulder and knee.
+It is better to wear sleeve shirts, trousers or dhotis or pajamas with upper cloth for men and for women full sleeve shirts and pants which cover the shoulder and knee.

-Can one visit Belur and Halebidu in the same day?
+Can one visit Belur and Halebidu on the same day?

 Yes, it will be possible to visit both Belur and Halebidu in one day since the two are around 23 kilometers apart.